mastoffel/partR2/README.md

 among combinations of them, which is interesting in itself and particularly useful in the case of multicollinearity.
-In addition to these partitioned R2’s the partR2 package calculates structure coefficients (SC) which show the correlation between a fixed effect and the predicted response \(\hat{Y}\), and give an intuition of the contribution of that fixed effect to the model prediction, independent of all other predictors.
+In addition to these partitioned R2’s the partR2 package calculates structure coefficients (SC).
+SC show the correlation between a fixed effect and the predicted response and give an intuition of the contribution of that fixed effect to the model prediction, independent of all other predictors.
 Finally, partR2 also reports the model estimates (slopes and variances).
-All calculations are embedded in a parametric bootstrapping framework which allows to estimate confidence intervals and which can be run in parallel.
+All estimates can be combined with parametric bootstrapping to get confidence intervals.

 partR2 is in an early phase of development and only works with lme4 models at the moment.